symfony-cmf/symfony-cmf-docs/bundles/media/introduction.rst

 .. note::

-    There is a doctrine listener to invalidate the imagine cache for the filters you specified.
+    There is a Doctrine listener to invalidate the imagine cache for the filters you specified.
 This listener will only operate when an Image is changed in a web request, but not when a CLI command changes images.
 When changing images with commands, you should handle cache invalidation in the